-Her auburn hair was put up in an intricate twisted bun and tiny pink flowers were intertwined with the radiant red strands.
-Ivory draped around her body, and when she moved, the glittering fabric swished between her legs.
+Her strawberry hair was put up in an intricate, twisted bun.
+Tiny pink flowers were intertwined within the radiant red strands.
+Ivory draped around her body; when she moved the glittering fabric swished between her legs.
 Her shoulders were uncovered, allowing an assortment of freckles and pale skin to be seen.
-A snowy veil curtained her heart-shaped face, and Anna's brilliant blue eyes gleamed with excitement.
+A snowy veil curtained her heart-shaped face.
+Anna's brilliant blue eyes gleamed with excitement.

-Elsa stood in the corner and observed politely as the handmaidens dressed up her younger sister like a porcelain doll.
-It was a difficult task for them, the girl wouldn't stand still and the servants were trying to conceal their frustration.
-But Anna would never notice, she was too giddy with enthusiasm.
-Today was her big day, the day that she had talked about for months.
+Elsa stood in the corner and observed politely while the handmaidens dressed her younger sister.
+It was a difficult task for them; the girl wouldn't stand still, and the servants were trying to conceal their frustration.
+Anna would never notice due to the fact that she was too giddy with enthusiasm.
+Today was her big day, the day that she'd talked about for months.

 Elsa had dreaded this day for an eternity.

 "The heels are a bit much, don't you think?"
 Anna commented, lifting up her skirt just enough to reveal the white slippers beneath.

 "If you insist, Your Highness," a handmaiden replied.